livewires/you-win/docs/sheets/2-animation.md

 So we've done the first part -- moving the bullets in a direction.

 Now to work out the correct angle!
 We need to use `atan2` for this.
-This is a special version of inverse _tan()_ which takes two numbers--a difference in X and a difference in Y--and returns the correct angle.
+This is a special version of inverse _tan()_ which takes two numbers -- a difference in X and a difference in Y -- and returns the correct angle.

 We'll call the difference in X `dx`, and the difference in Y will be `dy`.